 - MA residents under 18 can qualify for medical marijuana if they have a debilitating medical condition that is also life-limiting and they have been diagnosed by two MA licensed certifying physicians.

-- Qualifying patients must obtain a written certification from their health care provider and a registration card from the MA Department of Public Health in order to purchase medical marijuana.
+- Qualifying patients must obtain a written certification from their health care provider and a registration card from the state in order to purchase medical marijuana.